emeth-/invasion-of-meridell/Reverse_Engineering_Notes.md

 * Mission 9 = ["Amulet_of_Teleportation", "Chainmail"].
 We have no screenshots or guides for this, so we'll just accept the Java clone's value.

 * Mission 10 = ["Plate_Armor", "Chainmail"].
 We have no screenshots or guides for this, so we'll just accept the Java clone's value.

+# Foes

+All foes spawns were correct in the Java clone for Missions 1-8 that we were able to verify with screenshots.
+Therefore, we just trust the Java clone to be correct for Missions 9 and 10.